alttch/eva3/doc/sfa/sfa_pvt.rst

     pvt = map.jpg, c1/#, +/content.js

-will give the key access to *map.jpg*, all files and subfoldres of *c1* folder as well as *content.js* file in any first-level folder.
+will give the key access to *map.jpg*, all files and subfolders of *c1* folder as well as *content.js* file in any first-level folder.

-If the client has been authenticated in advance, the future requests do not require *k=APIKEY* param.
+If the client is authenticated in advance, the future requests do not require *k=APIKEY* param.

 .. contents::